Search

 This philosophy will probably stretch your mind.

 The trick is not to mistake its conclusions for solipsism, which is arguably nonsense.
-It’s really just a way of thinking through the situation we all find ourselves in as the bearers of consciousness.
+This book is really just a way of thinking through the situation we all find ourselves in as the bearers of consciousness.

 Crafting A Library Of Critical Thinking Books